ZijianWang1125/Stock-Market-Sentiment-Analysis/README.md

    - Fine-tune the model for 10 epochs on the labeled dataset.

 3. **Data Collection via Web Scraping:**
-   - Use Beautiful Soup to scrape posts and comments from 东方财富网-上证指数吧 for the period from 2018/12/01 to 2025/01/01.
+   - Use Beautiful Soup to scrape posts and comments from EastMoney-Shanghai Securities Composite index (SSEC) forum吧 for the period from 2018/12/01 to 2025/01/01.
    - Apply the fine-tuned BERT model to each post/comment to obtain a sentiment score.

 4. **Sentiment Index Computation:**